OpenCloudOS/opencloudos.github.io/docs/network/Network7-12.en.md

    ...
    ```

-   3 means **the number of interfaces that are active on the connection profile at the same time**, not the number of network interfaces in the connection profile.
-The connection profile uses all devices that match the pattern in the match.interface-name parameter, so the connection profiles have the same universally unique identifier (UUID).
+   3 indicates ** The number of interfaces that are active on the connection profile at the same time **, not the number of network interfaces in the connection profile.
+The connection profile uses all devices that match the pattern in the match.interface-name parameter, so the connection profile has the same universal unique identifier (UUID).

-2. 显示连接的状态：
+2. Display the status of the connection:

    ```
    #nmcli connection show